BLIPs: Bayesian Learned Interatomic Potentials: Introduction

-However, like most deep learning models, MLIPs are vulnerable to failure, particularly when faced with out-of-distribution (OOD) data.
+Deep learning is transforming computational chemistry and materials science, enabling advances in molecular design \citep{ozccelik2024chemical, eijkelboom2024variational, zeni2023mattergen, merchant2023scaling}, simulation-based modelling \citep{batatia2022mace, wood2025family, neumann2024orb}, and particle-based systems \citep{kipf2018neural, alkin2024universal, zhdanov2025erwin}.
+At the forefront of this progress are Message Passing Neural Networks (MPNNs) \citep{scarselli2008graph, kipf2016semi, gilmer2017neural}, which have emerged as core architectures for learning in atomistic and molecular domains.
+Their ability to natively incorporate essential physical symmetries, such as translational, rotational, and permutation invariance or equivariance \citep{cohen2016group, weiler2023equivariant, bronstein2017geometric, cohen2019general}, makes them particularly well-suited for modelling the complex interactions that define atomic-scale systems.
+Consequently, MPNNs are now widely adopted in the development of Machine Learning Interatomic Potentials (MLIPs), where they serve as efficient and accurate surrogates for quantum and classical simulations.
+These models enable large-scale atomistic simulations with near ab initio accuracy, dramatically accelerating research in materials discovery, catalysis, and molecular dynamics~\citep{wood2025family, neumann2024orb, batatia2022mace}.
+However, like most deep learning models, MLIPs are vulnerable to failure, particularly when faced with out-of-distribution data.
 This issue is further worsened in scientific domains, where generating labelled data often requires expensive and time-consuming simulations \citep{papamarkou2024position}.
-Indeed, for simulation-based chemistry, training data is often obtained from Density Functional Theory (DFT) calculations, which scale cubically with system size, making it impractical to generate data for larger molecules or materials.
-Moreover, the chemical space is vast and inherently undersampled, making distributional shifts inevitable \citep{ozccelik2025generative, tan2023single}.
+Indeed, for simulation-based chemistry, training data is usually obtained from Density Functional Theory (DFT) calculations, which scale cubically with system size, making it impractical to generate data for larger molecules or materials, causing inevitable distributional shifts at test time \citep{ozccelik2025generative, tan2023single}.
 These challenges make principled Uncertainty Quantification (UQ) essential for enabling error-aware simulations or guiding active learning pipelines.
 Among existing approaches, Deep Ensembles~\citep{lakshminarayanan2017simple} are commonly used for UQ in MLIPs and have shown strong empirical performance compared to other UQ methods~\citep{tan2023single}.
 However, they require training and storing multiple models, making them computationally and memory-intensive, particularly in large-scale or high-throughput scientific workflows.
 Other simpler UQ methods, such as MC Dropout~\citep{gal2016dropout} or mixture models, tend to be less memory-intensive but provide worse uncertainty estimates, and their predictive accuracy may degrade compared to standard deterministic models.